wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.11 =
+* CRITICAL FIX: Completely removed auto-deactivation prevention code that was causing fatal errors
+* Simplified plugin functionality to focus on core features only
+* Improved compatibility with various WordPress configurations
+* Ensured plugin works correctly when other plugins are deleted

 = 1.6.10 =
 * Fixed critical error that could occur when a plugin folder is deleted